exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - changing the validators’ list: add/replace/remove some validators

 Both ways require disabling old anchoring keys and add new ones.
-As well as the anchoring bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
+As well as the anchoring Bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
 Pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update